• Skip to primary navigation

 To keep Corsican hubby happy, I developed this Auld Alliance recipe version, merging Scotland and Corsica in a simple Scotch pancake.
 The addition of just a little chestnut flour is a typical rustic flour used in Corsican cuisine and easily found in health food stores or the healthy section in supermarkets.

 Chestnut flour adds a nutty, rich texture and goes beautifully when paired with orange.
-If you can't find it, no worries.
-Just complete with plain flour - or use a little wholemeal flour.
+Nothing else tastes quite like it.
+However, if you can't find it, no worries.
+Just complete with more plain flour - or substitute with buckwheat or wholemeal flour to give a rustic flavour.

-For more recipes using chestnut flour, check out the new chestnut page from our local French market.
+For more recipes using chestnut flour, check out the chestnut page.

 small thick pancakes with a spoonful of jam